joejoe2/spring-jwt-template/README.md

 - validation on `@RequestBody`
 - `@RateLimit on user or ip` based on bucket token algorithm and redis
 - `api documentation` via swagger (at path `/swagger-ui/index.html`)

-we will use open-ssl to generate the private and public key for jwt.

 ## Architecture